bringmetheaugust/Challenger/README.md

     - join bot by [link](lol.lol) or find him by *@carsurfing_bot* name
     - type `/go` to start new search

-:pushpin:All link are for production.
+:pushpin:All link are only for production.
 :pushpin:Development links are on the same **Docs**.

 ***